david-rockwood/fimpad/README.md

 ## AI Help In FIMpad

 Because FIMpad is essentially an AI sandbox, it has an AI help assistant that lives in a text file.
-Hit Alt+h and a new tab will be opened in FIMpad.
+Press Alt+h and a new tab will be opened in FIMpad.
 That tab will be filled with a long system prompt that contains this README.
 Your caret will be placed in the right place for you to just begin typing, then press Ctrl+Enter, and then get an informed response from the LLM in chat, as long as you have a good connection to a LLM server.
 If you don't have a connection to a LLM server working yet, you can scroll up and read the README with your brain, like a surprisingly literate caveman.

 This is a long and thorough README, so on some machines and on larger models the first prompt may take a while to get a response.
 But the LLM will then know a lot about how FIMpad works.